diogo-0901/campos-diogo-a2-2d-interactive-drawing/README.md

-# campos-diogo-a2-2d-interactive-drawing
+# Sunset Beach
-A 2D graphic coin flip program that plays a looping animation after player input, randomly flips to heads or tails, and keeps a tally on how many times you flipped.
+A 2D graphic demo of a beach setting.
+Use the mouse to position the sun and set the time of day.
+Stars will randomly generate every time night falls.